 Sam Surridge, on loan from Bournemouth, who was impressive against Maidstone came on and the game began to change.
 It was Surridge who levelled the scores after Sessegnon gave away a penalty shortly after he came on.
 The away end erupted, blue and orange smoke filled the air.

 Mitrovic warmed up and a chance to be the hero fell into his lap.
 As he was preparing to come on on Tom Cairney went down in the box.
 It looked soft and was referred to VAR.
 The VAR official confirmed it was a penalty although the referee never made it as far as the screen to check.
-Mitrovic trotted on and promptly missed the penalty.
+Mitrovic trotted on and promptly had his penalty saved by the Oldham keeper, Iverson.
 The game was still alive.

 Oldham drew Doncaster away in the next round meaning their run of three successive appearances in the South East comes to an end.
 Here’s hoping they get through Rovers and return.
 I’ll miss them.